RoyalOttoc/react-credit-card/README.md

 Additionally, functionalities:

-Style Navigations.On the same page, you will need to add headings:
+Style Navigations.On the same page, it needs to add headings:

 - [x] In combination with the task mentioned above, you'll need to add custom boxes using CSS.
 - [x] The credit card MUST overlap the form.